SoftUni/Programming-Basics-Book-Java-EN/chapter-03-simple-conditions-exam-problems.md

 #### Auxiliary calculations

 The next step is to calculate **the number of working hours**.
 This we can do by multiplying the working days by 8 (every working day is 8 hours) and the number of the company's employees.
 On top of that, we should add the overtime too. **The working days** are equal to **90% of the days** that the company has. **The overtime** is equal to the result of the multiplication of the employees and 2 (decided overtime length) and the number of days that the company has.
-We can see that the task requires **the working hours** to be **rounded down**.
+We can see that the problem requires **the working hours** to be **rounded down**.
 That's something we can easily do by using the method **`Math.floor(…)`**.

 ![](assets/chapter-3-2-images/05.Firm-02.png)